Clinical Information & Policies

 |Role of the School|

 The School of Nursing will provide an orientation to home visiting prior to the first student home visiting experience.
 This orientation will include education about safe conduct in making home visits, discussion of the leaflet “Suggestions for Safe Conduct,” and clarification of the student nursing role in the community.
-During the community health nursing course, students will participate in an extended orientation to their particular service neighborhood in order to familiarize them with that area and its resources.
+During the community health nursing course, students will participate in an extended orientation to their particular service neighborhood in order to familiarize themselves with that area and its resources.

 School faculty will have regular communication with the clinical agencies to identify and minimize/eliminate potential sources of problems.
 Course faculty will also review the location of cases and/or specific neighborhoods with appropriate community agencies to ascertain the safety of making home visits in these locations.
 Clinical instructors supervising home visiting experiences will encourage feedback and discussion concerning potential safety problems with students in their clinical groups.
 Clinical experiences will be planned to enable students to make independent home visits with a student partner.
 Please refer to the section in this Handbook titled “Travel to Clinical Sites” regarding transportation to the homes.